15 Reasons Why Jordan Should Be Your Next Destination!

 6 – ROAD TRIP FRIENDLY

 The roads in Jordan are baby bottom smooth.
+Jordan is great for memorable road trips.
 Most of the important places and cities are within a few hours distance.
 One can reach the Capital city Amman in 4 hours from anywhere in Jordan.
 Got the drift, eh?

 6 – One of the 7 Modern Wonders Of The World!